dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 ## Current and latest development work

+Note that the pem key in the commit logs is a generic EC2 pem key for the ephemeral EC2 instances and poses no security risk.

 The parent directory has the Docker files and the gitlab-ci.yml file Dockerfile_python_multi_processing is for the latest development gitlab pipeline.